sumonece15/Dart-Programs/Dart_List/Growable List/README.md

 </p>

 <p align="justify">
 Each section demonstrates a different method for manipulating lists in Dart.
-The program outputs the contents of the lists after each operation..
+The program outputs the contents of the lists after each operation.
 </p>